Towards Porting Operating Systems with Program Synthesis: and Language Definition

 Memory regions are named with identifiers.
 These names, and memory regions themselves, are not first class; variables are not allowed to range over them.
 Also note that memory regions are a property of programs (and thus are declared in specifications) and not a property of the machine as a whole.

-\mypara{Pointers} A pointer literal has the form \ptrform{\ttmemid}{\ttC}, in which \ttmemid is the region name and \ttC is the offset, shown in \autoref{fig:tr_casp_types1}.
-Because memory regions are second-class, \ttmemid must be specifically one of the available declared memory regions.
+\mypara{Pointers} A pointer literal has the form \ptrform{\ttmemid}{\ttC}, in which \ttmemid is the name of a memory region and \ttC is the offset, shown in \autoref{fig:tr_casp_types1}.
+Because memory regions are second-class, \ttmemid must be one of the available declared memory regions.
 Pointer literals exist in the abstract syntax, but are not allowed in the concrete syntax except in specifications.
 The only way to get a pointer value is to look up a label (discussed immediately below) or have it provided in a register as part of the initial machine state.

-A pointer literal is treated as a bitvector of the same width, so one can appear in a register or in memory.
-However, we enforce a restriction (not captured in the semantics rules so far) that no value in the initial machine state, whether in a register or in memory, is a pointer unless required to be so by the precondition part of the specification.
+A pointer literal is treated as a bitvector of the width appropriate for pointers to the memory region, so one can appear in a register or in memory.
+However, we enforce a restriction (not captured in the semantic judgments so far) that no value in the initial machine state, whether in a register or in memory, is a pointer unless required to be so by the precondition part of the specification.
 All other values are restricted to be plain bitvector values.

 Addition and subtraction are allowed on pointers and they change the offset, but other bitvector operations (e.g., multiply) are disallowed and fail.
 Similarly, attempting to fetch from or store to a plain bitvector that is not a pointer fails.
 Note however that we do not statically distinguish pointers and plain bitvectors.
 (We could have used flow-sensitive typing to reason about when registers and memory cells contain pointers and when they do not; but this adds substantial complexity and for our problem domain does not provide significant value.)
 Instead, we step to failure at runtime.
-This can be seen in the semantics rules.
+This can be seen in the semantic judgments.

 Fetching from a pointer takes the form \memread{\tte}.
 Storing to a pointer takes the form \smAssign{\tte_1, C}{\tte_2}.
 The extra constant \ttC specifies the width of the cell pointed to.
 (This is not an offset.)
 Because we do not check pointers statically, we do not know the memory region being pointed to and cannot look up its cell size; thus we need the width explicitly for typing.
 It is checked at runtime.